 Please note: If you have downloaded your file multiple times, your new file will have (1) on the end of the file name.
 To be able to use this file, either rename this file to remove this number, or locate the original Entry File and use that instead.

 When you generate an Entry file, the EDI Exports > Entries page will then display the information shown below.
 The series you just generated an EDI entry file for will display as Submitted.

-Once the Awarding Organisation has accepted your entry file, return to the EDI Exports > Entries page.
+Once the Awarding Organisation has accepted your entry file, you'll need to Approve or Reject the file.